River Ythan

 The Ythan /ˈaɪθən/ is a river in the north-east of Scotland rising at Wells of Ythan near the village of Ythanwells and flowing south-eastwards through the towns of Fyvie, Methlick and Ellon before flowing into the North Sea near Newburgh, in Formartine.

-The lower reach of the river is known as the Ythan Estuary, is a part of the River Ythan, Sands of Forvie and Meikle Loch Special Protection Area for conservation, particularly the breeding ground of three tern species (common tern, little tern and Sandwich tern) (Lumina, 2004).
+The lower reach of the river is known as the Ythan Estuary and forms part of the River Ythan, Sands of Forvie and Meikle Loch Special Protection Area for conservation, particularly as a breeding ground for three tern species (common tern, little tern and Sandwich tern) (Lumina, 2004).

-The River Ythan has a length of 60 km and a catchment area of 680 km2.
-As figures of the discharge, 6 m3/s are given or 7.2 m3/s.
+The River Ythan has a catchment area of 680 km2.
+Reported average discharge figures vary, with estimates of 6 m3/s or 7.2 m3/s.

 Nitrate Vulnerable Zone

 The Scottish Government has designated the River Ythan catchment as a Nitrate Vulnerable Zone following concerns about the spread of algal mats in the river during the 1990s.
-The resulting restrictions on the use of fertilisers in the catchment were criticised by many farmers, 90% of the land in the catchment area is used for agriculture.
-However, the designation and subsequent actions to solve the issue under the European Union's LIFE Fund's Ythan Project have led to improvements in water quality as an increasing number of farmers used techniques such as the creation of buffer strips between their fields and the river and nutrient budgeting.
-Both the increase in agri-environment schemes in the area and the individual river restoration work undertaken under the auspices of the Ythan Project have led to an increase in wildlife habitat in the Ythan's catchment.
+The resulting restrictions on the use of fertilisers in the catchment were criticised by many farmers, as around 90% of the land in the catchment area is used for agriculture.
+However, the designation and subsequent actions to address the issue under the European Union's LIFE Fund Ythan Project have led to improvements in water quality, as an increasing number of farmers adopted techniques such as creating buffer strips between fields and the river, along with nutrient budgeting.
+Both the expansion of agri-environment schemes in the area and individual river restoration work undertaken under the auspices of the Ythan Project have contributed to an increase in wildlife habitat across the catchment.

 Etymology

-The name Ythan may be derived from a Brittonic source, cognate with Old Welsh eith meaning "gorse" (Welsh eithin) or else, from an early *Iectona meaning "talkative one" (Welsh iaith; cf. River Ithon).
+The name Ythan may be derived from a Brittonic source, cognate with Old Welsh eith meaning "gorse" (Welsh eithin) or from an early *Iectona meaning "talkative one" (Welsh iaith; cf. River Ithon).

 Fishing

-The area of the Ythan is part of a protected region, in order to preserve Atlantic salmon and sea trout.
+Fishing on the River Ythan is subject to conservation measures intended to protect populations of Atlantic salmon and sea trout.